Z3TA/webide/plugin/readme.txt

 Possible errors ...

-The is a loop somewhere, ex: while(true) that never breaks:
+There is a loop somewhere, ex: while(true) that never breaks:
 Check the last changed code.

 Trying to load files on the network: